 Frozen and burst pipes

 The good news is that preventing this tragedy is fairly easy.
 Making sure your pipes are insulated is step one.
-If you have a multi-family unit, don't forget to turn the heat on in unoccupied units to prevent any loss there.
+Don't forget to turn the heat on in unoccupied homes to prevent any loss there.
 Also, before the first freeze of the year, consider sending emails regarding best practices to your tenants.
 You might even stop by or have a community meeting scheduled in a multi-family situation to discuss ways to prevent catastrophe.
 Remind them to open cabinet doors to allow the heat to reach pipes.
 Have them leave their faucets dripping overnight as a preventative measure.